cedchan/Notes/Distributional Learning.md

 - ditransitive, 2 words after lexical frame

 - efficiency if we have to remake lexical frames every time we generalize

+### Algo

+1. Find lexical frames of each word
+2. Create hypotheses based on frames
+3. If a hypothesis generalizes by TP, its members are a category.
+Reprocess lexical frames to replace its members with that class

+### Questions

+1. When you preprocess lexical frames with categories